viritaromero/Mexican-Food-Classifier/README.md

 Everything you need to recreate this project is on the jupyter notebook.
 Everything was coded in Google Colab, because of its GPU.
 I uploaded the dataset to Google Drive, so you can download it directly (the code to download it is in the notebook).
 For more details, the notebook includes the instructions to follow.

-If you want to load the trained model, the code to download it's in the notebook, in the " Load the checkpoint" section.
-I uploaded to my drive.
+If you want to load the trained model, the code to download is in the notebook, in the " Load the checkpoint" section.
+I uploaded to the model to my drive because it's up to 200MB.

 This project is updated to be compatible with PyTorch 0.4.0